 It’s warm.
 I take off my jacket, grateful it’s not a hot summer day.

 I look at the time on my iPhone; it’s been 10 or 15 minutes already.
 I realize I’ve done all I can and that my best option might be to meditate or read Pema on “How to appreciate your life—JUST AS IT IS.”

 As I move to sit on the floor, the elevator starts to move—gently, slowly, quietly.
 An elevator that moves has never seemed so wonderful.
 I hope it doesn’t stop.

 The door opens in the basement.
 Tim greets me with a smile and warmth in his brown eyes.

 “Thank you!”
 I say.
 “I knew you would get me out.”

 “My wife said, ‘I think Alice is in the elevator.'”
 He showed me a clip from the security camera.
 Then he waived his iPhone and said, “You sent me a text message.”

 In that moment, I feel grateful for Tim and his young wife who was awake enough to notice the elevator bell and check the security camera.
-I’m also grateful for these ancient practices—meditation and yoga, that help us navigate our lives with ease.
+I’m also grateful for these ancient practices that help us navigate our lives with ease.
 I’m aware I could have spent a long time in the elevator—reading Pema, meditating, refining my tree pose—without my blood pressure rising.
 As Pema would say, “No big deal.”

 From the opening of Pema’s “How to appreciate your life—JUST AS IT IS”:

-Regardless of what’s happening in our lives—whether things are going our way or not, we can cultivate a mind and a nervous system that accepts our experience as it is without resisting it, which makes life so much easier.
+Regardless of what’s happening in our lives—whether things are going our way or not, we can cultivate a mind and a nervous system that accepts our experience as it is without resisting it, which makes life so much sweeter.